weo3dev/bowleague/README.md

 - move the goals listed here for each section to official Roadmap in documentation

 ### Stack
-- Angular 2 on up, using angular-seed which implemented angular-cli as a guide
+- modern Angular, using angular-cli to start seed
 - php RESTful API, using [Slim Framework](https://www.slimframework.com/)
 - MySQL, because who doesn't love a good left join??
-- combined (for now) use of [Zurb's Foundation 6](http://foundation.zurb.com/) and [Material Design 2 for Angular](https://github.com/angular/material2) for layout/styling
+- **some** [MaterialDesign 2 for Angular](https://github.com/angular/material2) for layout/styling
-- git - to save our souls when we are so very human and press delete at the wrong time
+- git - to save our souls when we are so very human and confirm delete at the wrong time

 # Notes
 - this will evolve to exist as a **production-level** ready app.
 Testing, compliance, and best practices will be included
-- will remain as a live example of different *evolving* areas of Angular - January 2017 should be fun!
+- will remain as a live example of different *evolving* areas of Angular - 2017 has been fun so far!
-- this app will remain in beta until at least end of Q1 2017
+- this app will remain in beta/rc until at least end of Q2 2017

 ### Landing Page (home)